 Is your child repeating letters or syllables when they speak?
 Do they pause for too long between their words?

 Stuttering is a speech disruption that is common for young children.
 Many think that stuttering is a lifelong speech disorder.
-This may be true in some cases, but it also may just be a normal part of speech development that your child may outgrow naturally.
+This may be true in some cases, but it also may just be a normal part of speech and language development that your child may outgrow naturally as they improve their language abilities.

-How do you know if your child stops stuttering?
-Here’s what you need to know about it, what you can do about it at home, and when to contact a speech therapist.
+How do you know if your child fully stops stuttering?
+Here’s what you need to know about it, what you can do about it at home, and when to contact a speech pathologist.

 Is My Child Stuttering?